 Deemed O&M Cost Adjustment Calculation

-Custom leveled Maintenance costs that will be incurred for the life of the measure will be used.
+Custom leveled maintenance costs that will be incurred for the life of the measure will be used.
 Maintenance costs vary with type and size of the prime mover.
 These costs include, but are not limited to:

 Maintenance labor